Are you ready for change?

 A puppy, not essential for all, for others it may be a garden or a few plants or even some colouring books or crafting kits.

 Good healthy food

-Someone who knows what you are doing and that you intend to work on your mental health.
+Someone who knows and can support you with what you are doing and supports you working on your mental health.